Tarqwyn/StateMachineSaloon/README.md

 The producers guide explains how to construct pieces of content like the bbc quotes and embedding bbc video (smp) that this tool use to output the final product

-## Staring point
+## Starting point

 - Clone the repository

+- cd into the repository folder and run `npm install`

-- In the project open the file 'assets/markup/bbcFooter.html' and edit it to reflect the new story details
+- In the repo folder, edit the file `assets/markup/bbcFooter.html` to reflect the new story's details.
+There are three main sections: credits, share links, and More from Magazine links.
+Your producer will likely provide the text, links and images for these.

-- From terminal cd into the project directory and type:

-*open node-webkit.app*

-OR in finder click on node-webkit.app
+- In the repo folder, edit the file `assets/markup/js/shareTools.js`.
+Edit the message, description and share image URL

+- In the repo folder, run `open node-webkit.app` or double-click on node-webkit.app in Finder

 - Follow the instructions

+More detailed instructions on how to use the tool can be found on [Confluence](https://confluence.dev.bbc.co.uk/display/newsspec/Post-processing+Shorthand+articles)

 ### Things the tool does